Santiago2607/Final_Project_Columbia/README.md

 ## Description of Source of Data

-The data described the customer with identifiers that 1/ define the customer and 2/ define payment ability and credit sport.
+The data described the customer with identifiers that 1/ define the customer and 2/ define payment ability and credit score.

 ## Questions to be answered